Locations

 forall(i:int[0,2]) y[i]' == b[i]

-The clock rates y[0]', y[1]', and y[2]' are set to, respectively, b[0], b[1] and b[2].
+The clock rates/derivatives y[0]', y[1]', and y[2]' are set to, respectively, b[0], b[1] and b[2].
 Note that for symbolic queries the only valid values are 0 and 1.
-Setting the rate to 0 effectively stops a clock (makes it a stop-watch).
-In statistical model checking the rate is allowed to be any floating point value. hybrid clock can be interpreted as a continuous cost and abstracted away in symbolic queries while maintaining concrete values in statistical queries.
+Setting the rate to 0 effectively stops a clock (makes it a stopwatch).
+In statistical model checking the rate is allowed to be any floating point expression. hybrid clock can be interpreted as a dynamical cost and abstracted away in symbolic queries while maintaining concrete values in statistical queries.

 Initial locations